26 |

 Here the bill seen from slightly below

-While most of the time hunting insects in the top branches
+While most of the time hunting insects in the top branches of an acacia,

 In between meals, there is time to preen; this posture shows